The diphtheria vaccine protects against diphtheria infection. Find out about the vaccine and possible side effects.

 What is diphtheria vaccine?

 Diphtheria vaccine offers protection against diphtheria infection.
 This is a serious disease that can quickly lead to breathing problems.
-It is caused by bacteria that attack the lining of the nose, mouth and throat.
-It can damage the heart and in severe cases it can lead to death.
+It is caused by bacteria that attack the lining of your nose, mouth and throat.
+It can damage your heart and in severe cases it can lead to death.

-Diphtheria is now rare in New Zealand thanks to immunisation.
+Diphtheria is now rare in New Zealand thanks to vaccination.
 However, there is still a risk that diphtheria could enter New Zealand from overseas.
 Read more about diphtheria.

-As part of the New Zealand childhood immunisation schedule, diphtheria-containing vaccine is offered free to:
+As part of the New Zealand childhood immunisation schedule, a diphtheria-containing vaccine is offered free to:

 - babies at 6 weeks, 3 months and 5 months as Infanrix-hexa®